-Invisalign’s clear aligners are made of a patented thermoplastic material that’s customized to fit firmly over your own teeth.
+Invisalign’s clear aligners are made of a patented thermoplastic material that’s customized to fit firmly over your teeth.
 When orthodontists first began using them in this way, it was to correct simple spacing issues or mild crowding.
 Over time, the technology and designs involved have evolved.
 The aligners we use today can successfully treat many of the same orthodontic issues that braces do!
 As simple as the Invisalign system is, there’s a certain amount of care that needs to be taken with your clear aligners.
 We’ll go over these guidelines below!

 Caring for your clear aligners

 Invisalign aligners are removable and rely on patient compliance.
-You’ll need to keep them in for 20-22 hours every day throughout the course of treatment for them to work properly.
+You’ll need to keep them in for 20-22 hours every day throughout treatment for them to work properly.
 You’ll also be responsible for switching each aligner out for the next in the series every 1-2 weeks.
 This allows them to keep up with the movements your teeth are making.
 Failure to follow these guidelines can result in longer treatment times and may even affect your final results.

 Rinse your clear aligners any time you take them out